 You will receive your test results by mail.
-If you have registered for Personal Online Services and get your care at a Group Health Medical Centers clinic, you also can see your results online as soon as they are available.
+If you have registered for Personal Online Services and get your care at a Kaiser Permanente medical offices clinic, you also can see your results online as soon as they are available.

 Abnormal (positive) results: Abnormal results show that blood was found in your stool.
 This doesn't mean you have cancer, but you will need further testing.
 Generally, we recommend a colonoscopy as the next step.